i4Ds/STIXCore/docs/users.rst

 Pipeline operations
 """""""""""""""""""
 The normal work flow for parsing TM/TC is to use the pipeline to process the TM/TC data as obtained from the EDDS.
-The primary interface for creating packets is the `stixcore.tmtc.Packet` class which can create specific packet given the raw packet data for all supported packet types.
-For example the code below will create a `TM_1_1` packet.
+The primary interface for creating packets is the `~stixcore.tmtc.Packet` packet factory which can create specific packet classes (`~stixcore.tmtc.tm`) given the raw packet data.
+For example the code below will create a `~stixcore.tmtc.tm.tm_1.TM_1_1` packet.

 .. code-block:: python